-The United States Department of Defense (DoD) requires any organization in the Defense Industrial Base (DIB) to follow the Cybersecurity Maturity Model Certification, or CMMC, compliance framework.
+The United States Department of Defense (DoD) requires any organization within the Defense Industrial Base (DIB) to follow the Cybersecurity Maturity Model Certification, or CMMC compliance framework.
 This cybersecurity standard is derived from multiple cybersecurity standards, frameworks, and references and is organized into maturity levels ranging from the level 1 to 3.

 To achieve a specific CMMC level, a DIB company must demonstrate that the required CMMC level practices have been implemented and processes have been institutionalized for an extended period.
 The specific CMMC level a DoD contractor, subcontractor, or business associate must achieve depends on where and how they process, store, or transmit federal data.

-If you’re looking to achieve CMMC compliance, our CMMC Registered Practitioners™ can assist you with identifying your security gaps, outline a remediation plan, and manage your compliance-related tasks.
+If you’re looking to achieve CMMC compliance, our CMMC Registered Practitioners™ can assist you in identifying your security gaps, create a remediation plan, and manage your compliance-related tasks.